 It also allows you to start very small and low-cost and to grow as your team and needs grow.
 Let some huge specialist organisation deal with the server hardware, operating systems upgrades, security headaches, failover systems, etc. You just use it as a service.

 All you need is a browser, an Internet connection and some local security software.

 Nowadays not everybody has a single place of work or even a desk.
 Whether you’re moving between labs, hot-desking or working from a home/business hub, you don’t want to lose access to your precious data.
 And you don’t want to have to install a massive software application before you can even log on or be dictated to in terms of the device you use.

-With cloud-based LIMS or BIMS as long as you have an internet connection you can login from anywhere in the world.
+One of the major advantages with cloud-based LIMS or BIMS is that as long as you have an internet connection you can login from anywhere in the world.